Sukat · Reduce in KB

 How does Sukat hit a specific KB target?

 It runs a binary search over the JPEG / WebP quality scale.
-Sukat re-encodes the image at quality 50, checks the file size, then halves the search range based on whether the result is over or under your target.
-Within roughly seven re-encodes, it converges on the highest quality that still fits.
-If even quality 1 is too large, Sukat downscales the dimensions and tries again.
+Sukat re-encodes at quality 50, checks the size, then halves the search range based on whether the result is over or under your target.
+Within roughly seven re-encodes it converges on the highest quality that still fits.
+If even quality 1 is too large, it downscales the dimensions and tries again.

-Why use a KB target instead of a quality percentage?
+Why a KB target instead of a quality percentage?

-Because the form, portal, or platform you're uploading to enforces a KB limit, not a quality limit.
-The same quality 60 setting produces wildly different file sizes depending on image content.
+Because the form, portal, or platform you upload to enforces a KB limit, not a quality limit.
+The same quality 60 produces wildly different file sizes depending on image content.
 A KB target inverts the problem: you specify the constraint that actually matters and the algorithm finds the best fit.

 What is the smallest KB target I can hit?

 Sukat can hit targets as low as 5–10 KB by combining quality reduction with dimension downscaling.
-Below 20 KB you should expect visible compression artefacts and a smaller output in pixels.
+Below 20 KB expect visible artefacts and a smaller output in pixels.
 Above 50 KB, most photos compress with no visible quality loss.

 Does Sukat work on iPhone HEIC photos?